korniko98/pivot-atlas/docs/artifacts/ip-address.md

 ####:octicons-arrow-right-24: Servers with same fingerprint

 Attacker-controlled servers operated by the same threat actor or that are part of the same campaign often have overlapping techstacks (meaning that they run the same set of software components).
 Moreover, these servers might be configured in the exact same way.
-This can result in a subset of malicious servers that can be uniquely identified by their fingerprint (or a set of fingerprint types), such as [JARM](/fingerprints#jarm-fingerprint), [HHHash](/fingerprints/#hhhash-fingerprint), or one of the [JA4+](/fingerprints/#ja4-fingerprints) fingerprints.
+This can result in a subset of malicious servers that can be uniquely identified by their fingerprint (or a set of fingerprint types), such as [JARM](/fingerprints#jarm-fingerprint), [HHHash](/fingerprints/#hhhash-fingerprint), one of the [JA4+](/fingerprints/#ja4-fingerprints) fingerprints, [HASSH](/fingerprints/#hassh), or the [HTML Response Body Hash](/fingerprints/#html-response-body-hash).

+####:octicons-arrow-right-24: Servers with same title

+Threat actors often leave the default HTML title of the command and control server they deployed.
+Pivoting on the HTML title allow analysts to discover additional servers.
+For example, Mythic C2 by default uses Mythic as HTML title.
+It is possible to search the HTML title on the [Host Scanners](/tools/#host-scanners) platforms.[^9]

 ####:octicons-arrow-right-24: Servers with same banner or headers